 The Gravitec.net service provides a means for companies to send push notifications from their websites.
-Over 1000 Gravitec.net customers send notifications using our platform every month.
+Over 12,000 Gravitec.net websites send notifications using our platform.

-This web push notifications tutorial is based on our experience in developing our push service and sending campaigns.
+This web push notification tutorial is based on our experience in developing our push service and sending campaigns.

 Here, you will learn how web push notifications work and how companies use them.

 What is a Web Push Notification

 Web push notifications are brief messages sent from a website to subscribers via browsers.
 They are also called browser push notifications.
 Push notifications are used for instant communication with subscribers even when they are not on the website.
 A notification appears on a subscriber’s device on top of all open windows, if their browser is active.
 Web push works for both mobile and desktop devices.

 What does a web push notification look like